 - Have modest investment knowledge.

-For your LIRA, you can consider one of Vanguard’s all-in-one funds.
-Owning one of these funds could provide you with one stop shopping (and longer-term growth) whereby you don’t need to worry about any asset allocation or asset location over time.
+Owning one of these all-in-one funds could provide you with one stop shopping (and longer-term growth) whereby you don’t need to worry about any asset allocation or asset location over time.
 The ETF, depending upon the risk tolerance you want to take, will do all the heavy lifting for you!